Governance

 IACP 2024 Elections: Candidates for Office

-For 2024, two positions will be up for election to the IACP Executive Board
+For 2024, three positions will be up for election to the IACP Executive Board

 The following candidates are running for 4th Vice President: